PlainPetCare rankings

 | 140 | Xoloitzcuintli medium | 0.80x |

 This table ranks 140 entries in the PlainPetCare dataset by complexity.
 The top entry, Barbet, posts a complexity of 1.40x, while the bottom entry in this list, Xoloitzcuintli, sits at 0.80x.
-Rankings like this are most useful when you read them alongside the underlying price ranges on each breed or metro page — the aggregate score hides detail that matters for individual budgeting.
+Rankings like this are most useful read alongside the underlying price ranges on each breed or metro page, the aggregate score hides detail that matters for individual budgeting.

-To get the most out of this ranking, click through to any row to see the full service-by-service breakdown.
-Each breed page shows a complete pricing table by size and service type, which is where real budgeting decisions actually get made.
+To get the most out of this ranking, click through to any row for the full service-by-service breakdown.
+Each breed page shows a complete pricing table by size and service type, where real budgeting decisions actually get made.
 Aggregated ranks are useful for scanning the market; itemised tables are where you plan spend.
-Source: AKC breed standards and professional groomer assessments.

 What makes a coat "high complexity"?